 In Table E1, an Applicant may, at its discretion, rely upon the track record of its Controlling Entity.
 In order to list the track record of the Controlling Entity in Table E1, the Applicant must designate a Controlling Entity in Question #3.
 If the information reflects the Controlling Entity, it must include in aggregate the track record of all Subsidiaries of the Controlling Entity, including the Applicant.
 If the Applicant chooses to complete one table with information from the Controlling Entity, it must do so for all Tables where Controlling Entity is an option.
 If the Applicant chooses to complete Table E1 for the Applicant, the information must include, in the aggregate, the financing track record of all Subsidiaries of the Applicant and may not include any of the Controlling Entity’s activities.
 However, if the Applicant chooses to complete Table E1 for the Controlling Entity, the information must include, in the aggregate, the financing track record of all Subsidiaries of the Controlling Entity, including the Applicant if the Applicant is a Subsidiary of the Controlling Entity.

-In Table E1, in the Column titled “2018 Year to Date (YTD),” the Applicant can only enter information on capital raised by the Applicant or Controlling Entity on or before to the release date of the Allocation Application.
+In Table E1, in the Column titled “2019 Year to Date (YTD),” the Applicant can only enter information on capital raised by the Applicant or Controlling Entity on or before the release date of the Allocation Application.
 The Applicant may not enter information on capital projected to be raised after the Application release date.

-Complete Table E2, if the Applicant (or Affiliates) received QEIs from investors in equal to or greater than the Allocation requested in Question #1, between January 1, 2013 and May 9, 2018, the release date for the NMTC Allocation Application
+Complete Table E2, if the Applicant (or Affiliates) received QEIs from investors in equal to or greater than the Allocation requested in Question #1, between January 1, 2014 and the release date for the NMTC Allocation Application specified in the NMTC Application FAQ document.

-Complete Table E3, if the Applicant (or Affiliates) received QEIs from investors in amounts less than the Allocation requested in Question #1, between January 1, 2013 and May 9, 2018, the release date for the NMTC Allocation Application.
+Complete Table E3, if the Applicant (or Affiliates) received QEIs from investors in amounts less than the Allocation requested in Question #1, between January 1, 2014 and the release date for the NMTC Allocation Application.
 Applicants completing Table E3 are required to submit, along with their applications, documentation demonstrating proof of investor interest (e.g., proof of QEI issuance; Commitment letters; Letters of Interest/Intent).
 For examples of acceptable documentation for the required information, refer to the CDFI Fund’s NMTC Allocation Application FAQ Document.
 Be sure to refer to the Electronic Application Instructions for information regarding the submission of these documents.